DEFRA/epr-re-ex-engineering-prototype/README.md

 ## Supporting multiple prototyping activities

-The application is set up to allow multiple prototypes using a heirarchy of:
+The application is set up to allow multiple prototypes using a hierarchy of:

 - Application (either Admin UI or EPR Frontend)
   - User role (for Admin UI: Service Maintainer or Regulator)
     - Version of the UI: Approved / In-Review / Concept
       - Individual journey

-This heirarchy is reflected within the
+This hierarchy is reflected within the
 - the table of contents rendered on the landing page for the prototype
   - the table of contents is declared in `app/views/index.js`
   - the table of contents is rendered in `app/views/index.html`